bunkerity/bunkerweb/docs/environment_variables.md

 Context : *global*, *multisite*
 Set this environment variable to *yes* if you're using bunkerized-nginx behind a reverse proxy.
 This means you will see the real client address instead of the proxy one inside your logs.
 Security tools will also then work correctly.

+`PROXY_PROTOCOL`
+Values : *yes* | *no*
+Default value : *no*
+Context : *global*, *multisite*
+Set this environment variable to *yes* if you're using bunkerized-nginx behind a reverse proxy with proxy protocol.
+This means you will see the real client address instead of the proxy one inside your logs.
+Security tools will also then work correctly.

 `PROXY_REAL_IP_FROM`
 Values : *\<list of trusted IP addresses and/or networks separated with spaces\>*
 Default value : *192.168.0.0/16 172.16.0.0/12 10.0.0.0/8*